LewisResearchGroup/lrg-omics/README.md

 ## lrg_mzML2mzMLb.py

 A script that can be used to convert metabolomics `mzML` files to `mzMLb` format.
+The script uses the `psims` library.

 ```
 usage: lrg_mzML2mzMLb.py [-h] [-i INPUT] [-o OUTPUT] [-d OUTPUT_DIRECTORY]